-The consolidated financial statements for the years ended 31 December 2022 and 2023 have been audited by Moore CPA Limited.
+The consolidated financial statements for the year ended 31 December 2024 has been audited by Moore CPA Limited.
 Moore CPA Limited shall retire in the forthcoming AGM and being eligible, will offer themselves for reappointment.
 A resolution will be proposed in the forthcoming AGM to re-appoint Moore CPA Limited as auditor of the Company.